Skip to content

 public class LazyBean { }

-Dependency Injection and Bean Relationships
+DI and Bean Relationships

-• Spring IoC container resolves bean dependencies through constructor injection, setter injection, or field injection.
+Spring IoC container resolves bean dependencies through constructor injection, setter injection, or field injection, You can specify bean dependencies explicitly using the depends-on attribute in XML.

-Example (XML):
+Example (XML)

 <bean id="databaseConnection" class="com.example.DatabaseConnection"/>